Allison N. Skopec

 - U.S. District Court for the Eastern District of New York

-- Maritime Law Association of the United States (MLAUS), Subcommittee on Maritime Autonomous Surface Ships (MASS), Secretary, 2021-Present
+- Maritime Law Association of the United States (MLAUS), Committee on Autonomous Ships and Smart Marine Technology, Secretary, 2021-Present

 - American Bar Association Tort Trial & Insurance Practice Section (TIPS), Admiralty and Maritime Law Committee, Membership Vice Chair, 2018-Present; Law Student Writing Competition, Vice Chair, 2018-Present